 - Deferment of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments. - Short Term Cash Loans Donations from various sources have made funds available for urgent cash loans not exceeding \$100.
 These loans are normally repayable within one month. - 3.
-Early in 1973 the Commonwealth Government made funds available to the University to provide loans to students in financial difficulty.
+The Commonwealth Government has made funds available to the University to provide loans to students in financial difficulty.
 The loans are to provide for living allowances and other approved expenses associated with attendance at university.
 Students are required to enter into a formal agreement with the University to repay the loan.
-The University is unable to provide from the fund amounts large enough for all or even a major part of the living expenses of a student.
+The University unable to provide from the fund amounts large enough for all or even a major part of the living expenses of a student.

-From the same source students who are in extremely difficult financial circumstances may apply for assistance by way of a non-repayable grant.
+Students who are in extremely difficult financial circumstances may apply for assistance by way of a grant.
 In order to qualify for a grant a student must generally show that the financial difficulty has arisen from exceptional misfortune.
 Grants are rarely made.

-The University has also been the recipient of generous donations from the Arthur T. George Foundation, started by Sir Arthur George and his family, for the endowment of a student loan fund.
+The University has also been the recipient of donations from the Arthur T. George Foundation, started by Sir Arthur George and his family, for the endowment of a student loan fund.